-Canola oil is an extremely common oil used in processed foods, bottled salad dressings and sauces, restaurant meals and prepared foods.
-Many use it in their own kitchen.
-You’ve probably heard that it’s heart healthy and on the other hand, some say to avoid it completely.
+Canola is an affordable vegetable oil with a high smoke point used in processed foods, bottled salad dressings and sauces, restaurant meals and prepared foods.
+Because of its neutral flavor, many chefs and home cooks use it in their kitchens too.
+You’ve probably heard conflicting information – some say it’s heart healthy and others say to avoid it completely.
+What to do?

 Approximately 90% of all canola oil is from genetically modified crops.
 While some scientists say GMO foods are OK for human consumption, it’s not just the food products that we need to think about, but also herbicides, such as glyphosate, used in growing and manufacturing and a whole host of other reason we like to avoid GMOs!

 The process of manufacturing canola oil is referred to as RBD – refined, bleached, deodorized.
 Hexane and other chemicals along with high heat are used which alters the fats making them unstable and rancid.

 Artificial trans fats are created during the manufacture of canola oil, and while the trans fat content is low, even a small amount can be inflammatory.
 Especially watch out for any canola oil that is hydrogenated or partially hydrogenated such as

 So Many Better Options